 Perhaps the first and best stab at that seeming contradiction-in-terms, pastoral techno... all sun-ripened, meandering lassitude and undulant dub-sway tempos... like acid-house suffused with the folky-jazzy ambience of the Canterbury scene.

-Every Man And Woman Is A Star was followed by the albums United Kingdoms (1993) and Bel Air (1995) – both released on Blanco Y Negro (UK) - and A User's Guide (1998) on New Electronica.
+Every Man And Woman Is A Star was followed by the albums United Kingdoms (1993), featuring collaborations with Robert Wyatt; Bel Air (1995) and A User's Guide (1998).
 LTM Publishing (Les Temps Modernes) released Companion (Every Man And Woman Is A Star Versions) (2003), a collection of remixes and alternative versions from the group’s early-90s period, and reissued A User's Guide (2005).
-In 2011, Ultramarine broke a 13-year silence with two new singles, Find A Way and Acid / Butch.
+Ultramarine broke a 13-year silence in 2011 with two new singles, followed by their sixth album This Time Last Year in 2013.